rozek/node-red-openai-api/README.md

 Possible use cases could be:

-* log any requests to the Open AI - either for reporting reasons or just to learn how other scripts (like [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) or [BabyAGI](https://github.com/yoheinakajima/babyagi)) use this API to reach their goals (see [Recipes section](#recipes) for concrete instructions how to use this proxy in such scripts);
+* log any requests to the Open AI API - either for reporting reasons or just to learn how other scripts (like [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) or [BabyAGI](https://github.com/yoheinakajima/babyagi)) use this API to reach their goals (see [Recipes section](#recipes) for concrete instructions how to use this proxy in such scripts);
 * don't give your (secret!)
 Open AI API key to potentially dangerous scripts!
 Instead, add it to these flows only and configure your untrusted scripts to use these endpoints as a proxy;
 * replace some (or all) requests to the Open AI API by your own implementations - e.g., based on other flows which use [LLaMA](https://github.com/rozek/node-red-flow-llama), [Stanford Alpaca](https://github.com/rozek/node-red-flow-alpaca), or GPT4All [filtered](https://github.com/rozek/node-red-flow-gpt4all-filtered) or [unfiltered](https://github.com/rozek/node-red-flow-gpt4all-unfiltered) or [GPT4All-J](https://github.com/rozek/node-red-flow-gpt4all-j) models.